Skip to Content

 Halloween Chocolate Bark: Frequently Asked Questions

-Can I use chocolate almond bark instead of dark chocolate?
+Can I use chocolate almond bark instead of chocolate chips?

 If you want, you can use chocolate almond bark in this recipe.
 It’s a lot easier to work with than chocolate chips because if it hardens, you can remelt it.
-You can’t do that with dark chocolate.
+You can’t do that with chocolate chips.

-However, I do really feel like this recipe tastes so much better when you use a good quality dark chocolate as the base, especially because it offsets the flavor from the candy melts.
+However, I do really feel like this recipe tastes so much better when you use a good quality dark chocolate as the base, especially because it offsets the flavor from the candy melts (which I personally don’t love the taste of).
+If you don’t love dark chocolate, you can use milk chocolate or semi-sweet chocolate chips instead.

 Halloween personalized chocolate bar.
 Halloween bar.
 Halloween image 1